governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 ### Why Page 2 matters

 This page is useful because it shows that the business domain should not be modeled only as abstract ontology categories.
-It also needs to support real management capability areas.
+It also needs to support real management capability areas and operating-model surfaces.

 The important interpretation rule here is:

 - capability areas are **not** themselves the entire ontology
+- they are mappings from business capability and management operating concerns back to the canonical concepts on Page 1
-- they are structured business perspectives and operating domains that reuse the ontology
+- they are structured business perspectives and operating domains that reuse the ontology rather than replacing it

 So this page strengthens the case for: